 Determining Risk Tolerance

 Determining one's risk tolerance involves assessing how comfortable one is with the potential for losses versus gains.
-This can be challenging, as it requires understanding one's behavioral tendencies and how they might react to market fluctuations5.
+This can be challenging, as it requires understanding one's behavioral tendencies and how they might react to market fluctuations.
 A common approach to assessing risk tolerance is through a spectrum that ranges from aggressive to conservative:

-Importance of Risk Tolerance in SEC-Compliant Investing
+Importance of Risk Tolerance

 Insights from Experts

-Harry Markowitz, a Nobel Prize-winning economist, once described his approach to risk management as aiming to minimize future regret by balancing his investments between bonds and equities3.
+Harry Markowitz, a Nobel Prize-winning economist, once described his approach to risk management as aiming to minimize future regret by balancing his investments between bonds and equities.
 This approach highlights the importance of aligning investments with one's risk tolerance to avoid significant losses or missed opportunities.

 Disclosure Statement